MC-Meesh/predicting-energy-consumption/README.md

 - Michael Chase Allen, CWID: 10857234
 - The primary language used in this project is **Python**
 - Code structure defined below
-- Code running is defined below
+- Instructions to run the code is defined below

 # Code Structure

 ## `readme.txt` Requirements